 Test Case Identification (ID) and Description with Relevant Cybersecurity Framework Subcategories Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities supporting anti-malware tools, and related systems.
 Providing education that include the details necessary to implement management and operational controls for malicious code detection and eradication.
 Providing appropriate tools, assistance, instructions, or other details describing the capabilities for monitoring the IoT device and/or for the IoT device customer to report actions to the monitoring service of the manufacturer's supporting entity.
 Providing documentation describing details necessary to identify unauthorized use of IoT devices and their associated systems.
 Providing documentation that describes indicators of unauthorized use of the IoT device.
-RPM-8 Ability to monitor specific actions based on the IoT device identity.
-Providing information that describes the types of system monitoring information
+RPM-9 Security Continuous Monitoring: End-Point Network Access Monitoring This test case demonstrates the ability to create alarms for Ability to monitor specific actions based on the IoT device identity.
+Ability to access information about the IoT device's cybersecurity state and other necessary data.
+Ability to monitor for organizationally defined cybersecurity events (e.g., expected state change) that may occur on or involving the IoT device.
+Providing information that describes the types of system monitoring information generated from, or associated with, the IoT device and instructions for obtaining that information.
+Providing documentation describing the types of monitoring tools with which the IoT device